genropy/genropy_saved/docs/genro/components/introduction.rst

 Components location
 ===================

-    The components MUST be situated in some folders named ``resources``: it doesn't matter where these folders are, because the program search the component in every folder of the code using the mixin.
+    The components MUST be situated in folders named ``resources``: it doesn't matter where these folders are, because Genro search components in every folder of the code using mixin.
 However, for keeping a reasonable level of order, every ``resources`` folder is kept into a project folder as one of its primary subfolder.

-    If we suppose to have a project called ``myproject`` and a component called ``my_component.py``, you will find your component in the :ref:`genro_resources_index` folder of your Genro :ref:`genro_structure_mainproject` [#]_:
+    If you have a project called ``myproject`` and a component called ``my_component.py``, you have to put your component in the :ref:`genro_resources_index` folder of your Genro :ref:`genro_structure_mainproject` [#]_:

     .. image:: ../images/components/mycomponent.png